praveen4g0/productize-pipelines/README.md

 1) Make sure operator manifests are published to the quay application registry from previous build flow steps.
 If not then no worries, one of the following step ensures that.

-2) The operator manifests bundle is present in `quay.io` application repository which has limited access (check [Prerequisite](#Prerequisite)).
+2) The operator manifests bundle is present in `quay.io` application repository which has limited access (check [Prerequisites](#prerequisites)).
 To access the operator metadata, a user needs to obtain the quay `token` and needs to create `secret` in the OpenShift cluster.
     ```
     TOKEN=$(curl -sH "Content-Type: application/json" -XPOST https://quay.io/cnr/api/v1/users/login -d '
     {